bbhavsar/sql_evaluator/README.md

 Cross product computation is simplistic O(n1 * n2 * n3 * .. nn) where m and n are number of
 rows in the the tables n1, n2, n3, etc.

+As documented in the code, could save on memory by removing rows from `cross_rows` instead of populating separate `filtered_rows` in `FilterRows()`.
+One way to do that would be using a remove-efficient data structure like `LinkedList` but that would be memory/cache in-efficient.
+Same applies when projecting columns from `filtered_rows` in `ProjectColumns()`.

 Compile the Java app using mvn compile